The Best Coconut Oil for the Face and Body

 Coconut oil has been hailed as the silver bullet that can do anything from zap zits to eradicate wrinkles (just beware of eating it).
 And yes, there’s some truth behind the hype.
+It’s definitely worth finding the best coconut oil for skin.
 Coconut does instantly melt into your skin, making it a solid moisturizer.
 But it’s not for everyone.
 Especially for those with oily skin, it can clog pores and make your adult acne worse.

 “I mean, it smells nice, but ….
 It’s a good natural product.
 But like any product, it’s not for every person,” says board certified dermatologist Dr. Gary Goldenberg, of Goldenberg Dermatology in New York City.